LSunny5/StateJSQuiz/README.md

-# StateJSQuiz
+# State Quiz
 Quiz on the Capitals of the US
-Created with Vanilla JavaScript
+Created with JavaScript and Bootstrap